Object-Oriented Dynamics Learning through Multi-Level Abstraction: Experiments

 \textbf{Visual Interpretability.} To demonstrate the model interpretability of MAOP in unseen environments, we visualize the learned masks of dynamic and static objects.
 We highlight the attentions of object masks by multiplying the raw images by the binarized masks.
 Note that MAOP does not require the actual number of objects but a maximum number and some learned object masks may be redundant.
 Thus, we only show the informative object masks.
 As shown in Figure \ref{om}, our model captures all the key objects in the environments including the controllable agents (cowboy, bird, and chicken), the uncontrollable dynamic objects (monster, fires, pipes and cars), and the static objects that have effects on the motions of dynamic objects (ladders, walls and the free space), which demonstrates that model can learn disentangled object representations and distinguish the objects by both appearance and dynamic property.

-\textbf{Dynamical Interpretability.} To show the dynamical interpretability behind image prediction, we test our predicted motions by comparing RMSEs between the predicted and ground-truth motions in unseen environments (Appendix Table A2).
+\textbf{Dynamical Interpretability.} To show the dynamical interpretability behind image prediction, we test our predicted motions by comparing RMSEs between the predicted and ground-truth motions in unseen environments (Table \ref{tab:motion} in Appendix).
 Intriguingly, most predicted motions are quite accurate, with the RMSEs less than 1 pixel.
 Such a visually indistinguishable error also verifies the accuracy of our dynamics learning.

 \textbf{Discovery of the Controllable Agent.} With the learned knowledge in MAOP, we can easily uncover the action-controlled agent from all the dynamic objects, which is useful semantic information that can be used in heuristic algorithms.
+For example, it allows allows agents to efficiently explore (e.g., contingency awareness \citep{choi2019contingency}, empowerment \citep{karl2017unsupervised}, megalomania-drivenness \citep{song2019mega}, and distance-based rewards \citep{srinivas2018universal}).
 Specifically, the object that has the maximal variance of total effects over actions is the action-controlled agent.
-Denote the total effects as $E^{t}_i=(\sum_{j} E^{t}(c_{i},j))+ E^{t}_{\text{self}}(c_{i})$, the label of the action-controlled agent is calculated as, $\argmax_i \sum_t Var_{\va^{t}}(E^{t}_i)$.
-We observe that our discovery of the controllable agent achieves right or near $100\%$ accuracy in unseen environments (see Appendix Table A3).
+Denote the total effects as $E^{t}_i=(\sum_{j} E^{t}(c_{i},j))+ E^{t}_{\text{self}}(c_{i})$, the label of the action-controlled agent is calculated as, ${arg\,max}_i \sum_t Var_{a^{t}}(E^{t}_i)$.
+We observe that our discovery of the controllable agent achieves right or near $100\%$ accuracy in unseen environments (see Table \ref{control} in Appendix).